bolstad/matomo-dev-dockercompose/README.md

     * A better approach on Linux is often to ensure your host user's UID matches the `www-data` UID inside the container or to set the ownership of the host directory appropriately, e.g., `sudo chown -R 33:33 ./matomo_data` (if `www-data` is UID/GID 33).
 Check the Matomo Docker image documentation for specifics on the user.

 * **Port Conflicts:**
-    If you get an error about a port already being in use when running `docker-compose up`, it means another application on your host is using port `8080` or `3306`.
-You can either stop the other application or change the host-side port mapping in your `docker-compose.yml` as described in the 'Customization' section.
+    If you get an error about a port already being in use when running `docker-compose up`, it means another application on your host is using the configured port.
+You can either stop the other application or change the port in your `.env` file:
+    * Change `MATOMO_PORT` if the web port is in use (default: 8081)
+    * Change `DB_PORT` if the database port is in use (default: 3307)

+    After changing the `.env` file, restart the containers:
+    ```bash
+    docker-compose down
+    docker-compose up -d
+    ```

+* **Multiple Matomo Instances:**
+    To run multiple independent Matomo development environments:
+    1. Clone the repository to different directories
+    2. In each directory, modify the `.env` file with unique:
+        * Port numbers (`MATOMO_PORT`, `DB_PORT`)
+        * Container names (`MATOMO_CONTAINER_NAME`, `DB_CONTAINER_NAME`)
+        * Network name (`NETWORK_NAME`)
+    3. Start each instance with `docker-compose up -d` in its respective directory

+## Changelog

+All notable changes to this project will be documented in this section.

+### [1.1.0] - 2024-08-31

+#### Added
+- Environment configuration via `.env` file for easy customization
+- `.env.example` template file with detailed explanation of all configurable values
+- Support for running multiple Matomo instances in parallel
+- Configurable container names via environment variables
+- Configurable network name to avoid Docker network conflicts
+- Documentation for avoiding port conflicts

+#### Changed
+- Default Matomo port from 8080 to 8081 to avoid common conflicts
+- Default MariaDB port from 3306 to 3307 to avoid common conflicts
+- All hardcoded configuration values moved to environment variables

+#### Fixed
+- Volume naming conflicts when running multiple instances
+- Port binding conflicts with existing services

+### [1.0.0] - 2024-06-01

+#### Initial Release
+- Docker Compose setup for Matomo development environment
+- Latest Matomo and MariaDB images
+- Bind-mounted volumes for live code editing
+- Exposed database port for direct access
+- Persistent data storage
+- Basic documentation

 ---